-Nevertheless, this block-state is trivialized by anomalous $(p+ip)$-SC with six vortices on the open surface of the lattice \cite{rotation}.
+Nevertheless, this block state is trivialized by anomalous $(p+ip)$-SC with six vortices on the open surface of the lattice \cite{rotation}.
 Furthermore, the 0D mode with odd fermion parity is trivialized by 1D bubble equivalence on $\tau_2/\tau_3$ and 0D mode characterizing eigenvalue $-1$ of 2-fold rotation generator of the $D_3$ group is trivialized by 1D bubble equivalence on $\tau_1$.
 Therefore, the ultimate classifications is trivial.

-For crystalline TSC with spin-1/2 fermions, we summarize all possible block-states as: \begin{enumerate}[1.] \item 2D blocks $\sigma_1$ and $\sigma_2$: 2D $(p+ip)$-SCs; \item 1D block $\tau_1$: Majorana chain; \item 0D block $\mu$: 0D modes characterizing the eigenvalue $-1$ of $\mathbb{Z}_2\subset\mathbb{Z}_3\rtimes\mathbb{Z}_2$, with odd/even fermion parity. \end{enumerate} Similar to the spinless fermions, all 2D block-states are obstructed because they violate the nonchiral condition.
+For crystalline TSC with spin-1/2 fermions, we summarize all possible block states as: \begin{enumerate}[1.] \item 2D blocks $\sigma_1$ and $\sigma_2$: 2D $(p+ip)$-SCs; \item 1D block $\tau_1$: Majorana chain; \item 0D block $\mu$: 0D modes characterizing the eigenvalue $-1$ of $\mathbb{Z}_2\subset\mathbb{Z}_3\rtimes\mathbb{Z}_2$, with odd/even fermion parity. \end{enumerate} Similar to the spinless fermions, all 2D block states are obstructed because they violate the nonchiral condition.
 Majorana chain decoration on $\tau_1$ is obstruction-free but can be trivialized by 2D ``Majorana'' bubble construction on $\sigma_1$.
 Furthermore, the 0D modes characterizing the eigenvalue $-1$ of the 2-fold rotation generator of $D_3$ group with both even and odd fermion parities are trivialized by 1D bubble equivalence on $\tau_2/\tau_3$.
 Hence the ultimate classification is trivial.

 For crystalline TI, similar to the $C_2$-symmetric case, we argue that the spin of fermions is irrelevant.
-We summarize all possible block-states as: \begin{enumerate}[1.] \item 2D blocks $\sigma_1$ and $\sigma_2$: Chern insulators and Kitaev's $E_8$ states; \item 0D block $\mu$: 0D modes characterizing the eigenvalue $-1$ of $\mathbb{Z}_2\subset\mathbb{Z}_3\rtimes\mathbb{Z}_2$, with different $U^f(1)$ charge. \end{enumerate} And all 2D block-states are obstructed because they violate the nonchiral condition; and all 0D block-states are trivialized by 1D bubble equivalences.
+We summarize all possible block states as: \begin{enumerate}[1.] \item 2D blocks $\sigma_1$ and $\sigma_2$: Chern insulators and Kitaev's $E_8$ states; \item 0D block $\mu$: 0D modes characterizing the eigenvalue $-1$ of $\mathbb{Z}_2\subset\mathbb{Z}_3\rtimes\mathbb{Z}_2$, with different $U^f(1)$ charge. \end{enumerate} And all 2D block states are obstructed because they violate the nonchiral condition; and all 0D block states are trivialized by 1D bubble equivalences.
 Hence the ultimate classification is trivial.